n8n#

 n8n Nodes#

 Worklows in n8n are built using nodes which allow n8n to make api calls to external services.
 The 1Shot API n8n node lets your read from and write to smart contracts on any EVM-compatible blockchain in your n8n workflows.
-You can find our node implementation on github.
+You can find the source code for our node implementation on github.

 Installing the 1Shot API n8n Node#